 10. System testing and quality assurance

-Your personal data is handled by several IT systems, all designed for specific and necessary operational purposes.
+Your personal information is handled by several IT systems, all designed for specific and necessary operational purposes.
 To ensure both satisfactory operating stability and, not least, information security, it is necessary to do regular updates, testing, troubleshooting, etc. In this context, data may be cloned and individual systems may be duplicated.
-This will take place in a secure, dedicated environment, so that these operations do not affect the daily operation of the system.
+This will take place in a secure, dedicated environment, so that these operations do not affect the daily operation of the main system.
 All information that we process as part of internal system testing and quality assurance, etc., is subject to the same requirements for information security and stringent routines as when the information is processed in other contexts.
-No copy or back-up of personal data will be stored any longer than necessary.
+No copies or back-up of personal data will be stored any longer than necessary.

-11. Access and corrections
+12. Access and corrections

-12. Storage and deletion
+13. Storage and erasure

-14. Questions or complaints
+15. Questions or complaints

 If you have questions about our processing of personal data or believe that we do not meet our obligations to you regarding how we process your personal data, we encourage you to contact us (see contact information below).
 You also have the right to complain to the Norwegian Data Protection Authority: https://www.datatilsynet.no/, but we encourage you to contact us first.

-15. Controller and contact information
+16. Controller and contact information

-Posten and Bring customer service, Post box 1883, N-4686 Kristiansand.
+Posten and Bring Customer Service, P.O.
+Box 1883, N-4686 Kristiansand.